← Back to Blog

 Winner: AWS Secrets Manager

-• Seamless AWS integration
+• Native AWS integration without extra glue code

-• Cost-effective for high volume
+• Cost-effective at high volume

 • Automatic rotation for managed services